 ARKANSAS ALLIGATOR FARM

-Get up close and personal with beautiful creatures at the Arkansas Old Alligator Farm.
+Get up close and personal with beautiful creatures at the Arkansas Old Alligator Farm and Petting Zoo.
 This farm is the oldest alligator farm in the country, founded in 1902.
 It’s located just across from Whittington Park, and you can expect to see around 300 gators here!

 The farm has been nationally famous since 1918, so you know it’s worth a visit.